Above: Saharet in about 1898, as she appeared on numerous postcards.

 Throughout her life, Elizabeth / Eveline went to great efforts to remain anonymous, consistently obscuring her identity by repeated changes of surname – Molony, Martella, Campbell, McKenzie, De Vere and claims that she was “born at sea”, or of Scottish or French-Canadian ancestry.
 It was remarkably easy to do this because until the First World War, people could travel internationally without formal documents.
 Eveline’s motivation for the endless and confusing changes of identity can only be guessed now, but its most likely this was a means to control her own destiny and maintain her independence.
 Perhaps it also explains why she preferred the great cultural melting pot of Brooklyn New York, as her home.
 It is highly likely that Saharet’s part-Chinese ethnicity, combined with the fact her parents Eveline and Benjamin Molony were probably not married, explains Saharet’s reluctance to discuss her origins very comprehensively.
 In the deeply race conscious societies Saharet was having such success in, to be of mixed race background could have meant the end of her career.

-She is possibly the same Eveline/Evelyn Campbell, “the Australian Sporting Lady,” who appeared in a rowing competition with a US woman in San Francisco in April 1893.
+She is almost certainly the same Eveline/Evelyn Campbell, “the Australian Sporting Lady,” who appeared in a rowing competition with a US woman in San Francisco in April 1893.
 In a lengthy interview with The San Francisco Call on March 28, 1893, this Eveline revealed her daughter was on the stage, and by her comments clearly had experience of living in Melbourne.
 But lacking the rowing experience she claimed, she lost the competition and missed the $250 prize.
-Intreagingly however, we know she also received at least $14,000 for a patented “child’s carriage” at the same time. (see Stanley P.331)
+Intriguingly however, it seems she received $14,000 for a patented “child’s carriage” at about the same time.

 Above: Part of the birth certificate of Saharet’s younger sister Julia Mallicino Moloney, born November 11, 1881.
 Eveline gives her name as Elizabeth Eveline Ah Pack and no father is listed.
 Julia took to calling herself Millicent and died in New York in January 1906.
 Saharet took over the care of Millicent’s daughter Clarice Roberts after she died.
 Via Births, Deaths & Marriages, Victoria